Arkansas in the American Civil War: The secession crisis

-The Ordinance of Secession

-The first Arkansas secession convention had pledged the state to "Resist to the last extremity any attempt on the part of such power (President Lincoln) to coerce any state that had succeeded from the old Union".
-Now, faced with President Lincoln's demand for troops, the convention reconvened in Little Rock and, on May 6, 1861, passed the ordinance of secession by a vote of 69 to 1.
-Future Governor Isaac Murphy was the only "No" vote.
-The convention adopted several resolutions explaining why the state was declaring secession.
-They stated that the primary reason for Arkansas' secession was "hostility to the institution of African slavery" from the free states.
-The free states' support for "equality with negroes" was another reason.
-Three years later, one Arkansas man, supporting the view of the secession convention regarding slavery, stated that if the Union were to win the war, his "sister, wife, and mother are to be given up to the embraces of their present dusky male servitors."
+The March 1861 meeting held a strong union sentiment and voted to adjourn, subject to recall by the president of the convention, until after the people had voted on the secession question at a special election to be held in August.
+But attitudes changed toward secession following President Lincoln's call for 75,000 troops to put down the rebellion at Fort Sumter.
+Governor Rector sensed that the move toward open war would shift public opinion into the secessionist camp and he quickly organized a militia battalion to seize the Federal Arsenal at Fort Smith on April 23, 1861.
+Now faced with President Lincoln's demand for troops, the convention reconvened in Little Rock and, on May 6, 1861, passed the ordinance of secession by a vote of 69 to 1.

 Organizing for war

 The Secession Convention continued to meet and began the process of drafting a new state constitution and ordering the state's military affairs.
 Many in the convention were angry with the way Governor Rector utilized the militia to move the state closer to war by seizing Federal installations.
 As a result, the constitution sought to limit the power of the Governor by limiting his term to two years, rather than four, and vesting authority for military matters in a three-person board chaired by the Governor.
 The Military Board was to oversee the organization of a state army; to arm, feed, and clothe the troops; and to call out the forces for such military expeditions as might be necessary to defend the state.

 The Secession Convention also adopted an ordinance providing for the organization of an "Army of Arkansas".
 The Army was to consist of two divisions: the 1st Division in the western portion of the state and the 2nd Division in the eastern portion of the state.
 Each division was to be commanded by a brigadier general.

 The Convention elected three of its members as commanders of the new army: Major General James Yell of Jefferson County (overall commander) Nicholas B. Pearce, a graduate of West Point and resident of Benton County (commander of the First Division), and Thomas H. Bradley of Crittenden County (commander of the Second Division).

 The Secession Convention enacted an ordinance on May 30, 1861, that called upon all the counties in the State to appoint a "home guard of minute men" for local defense, until regular military regiments could be raised and deployed.
 These Home Guard units were made up of old men and boys who were not eligible for normal military service.
 Like the militia, the Home Guard units were organized at the county level, with companies being supplied by each township.